sensate-iot/platform-router/README.md

-# Sensate IoT - Network
+# Sensate IoT - Router

 ![header1] ![header2] ![header3]

-This is the core network solution for the Sensate IoT data platform.
-This solution contains all network infrastructure services:

-- Message Router
-- Gateway + configuration API
-- Trigger service
-- Storage service
-- Live data service
-- Database definition

-## Router

 The message router is at the core of Sensate IoT and responsible for routing messages between various systems.
 The router uses the MQTT protocol to route